Diagnostic Products: FSA Eligibility

 Diagnostic products make up a diverse selection of medical products that are used to determine the presence of a disease or dysfunction in the body, or items that are used to monitor these medical issues over time.
 Diagnostic equipment is typically found in hospitals and doctors' offices in the form of x-ray machines, ultrasound and MRI machines, CT scanners and others, but many products that were once relegated to medical settings have home-based variants that patients can use to perform a wide range of functions related to their overall health (National Center for Biotechnology Information).

 There are a multitude of at-home diagnostic products on the market that are used to better understand an individual's current state of health, many of which were doctor's office staples and have since made the transition to residential use.
 These products include equipment meant for recurring use, such as thermometers, stethoscopes, blood pressure monitors, peak flow meters, as well as at-home tests like HIV tests, urinalysis tests and more.
-The vast majority of these products are available over-the-counter and do not require a prescription for reimbursement through a flexible spending account (FSA), health savings account (HSA) or health reimbursement arrangement (HRA).
+The vast majority of these products are eligible for reimbursement through a flexible spending account (FSA), health savings account (HSA) or health reimbursement arrangement (HRA).